Sasimani Debi

 Sasimani Debi (alternatively spelled Sashimani, Shashimani, Devi), was the last living Mahari or Devdasi of Jagannath temple and “human consort” of the Lord Jagannath.
 Sashimani came from a poor family and was initiated into service at the temple when she was a small girl.
 At the age of 12, she was considered a “living wife” of Lord Jagannath, the god who is worshiped at the Jagannath temple, and she was not expected to marry anyone in her entire lifespan.
-According to temple records, she was one of about 25 women assigned to care for Jagannath and was the last among them who was alive.
+According to temple records, she was one of about 25 women assigned to care for Jagannath.

 Early life

 At the age of 12, Sashimani was inducted into Devadasi Seva after being ceremonially married to Lord Jagannath at the age of 7 or 8.
 As a part of her duties, she used to dance before the Lord during Badasinghara Besha and festivals related to the Jagannath temple including Chandan Jatra.
 As Sashimani grew old, her services were confined to reciting Gitagovinda in the traditional Odissi music manner.